 For example, if neighborhood prices top out at, say, $100,000, and you pay $50,000 for the house alone, a $35,000 kitchen upgrade is going to eat into your net profit in a serious way.
 In this instance, you might want to limit the kitchen remodeling to $15,000.

 When calculating how much you think you can get for a house, aim for the lower end of comparable sales prices.
 This will give you more wiggle, should your renovations go over budget.

 Now that you know how much you can and should spend, you’re almost ready to start shopping for a house, and financing if you need it.
 To maximize your return, you still need to double check that you’re taking everything into account.
 There are likely some big factors that may not be on your radar.

-Home flipping has been popularized by major networks like HGTV, but 30-minute recaps of only successful projects fail to capture the real costs in not only money but physical effort.
+Home flipping has been popularized by major networks like HGTV, but 30-minute recaps of only successful projects fail to capture the real costs of flipping homes.
+Let’s start by exploring home improvement costs.

 |Project||Average Cost||Resale Value|

 As you can see, these projects returned, on average, 53% to 72% in cost recouped.
 So if you’re depending on financing to pay for the renovations, these costs are also going to hurt your bottom line.
 Be sure to explore all your options, including a home improvement loan, second mortgage and credit to finance your house flip.

 You want to care that you don’t overextend yourself.
 Also, you don’t want to make the rookie mistake of thinking you’ll save money by doing a lot of the work yourself, so you spend more on materials.
 If you’ve never retiled a bathroom before, it may take you longer than a professional would take, and time is money when you’re paying interest for your financing.
 In the end, it may have been cheaper to hire a professional from the get-go, especially if you have to ask one to redo your work.